Probing many-body dynamics in a two dimensional dipolar spin ensemble

-The most direct approach for characterizing the quantum dynamics of a strongly-interacting system is to measure the time-evolution of its full many-body state.
+\begin{sciabstract} The most direct approach for characterizing the quantum dynamics of a strongly-interacting system is to measure the time-evolution of its full many-body state.
 Despite the conceptual simplicity of this approach, it quickly becomes intractable as the system size grows.
 An alternate framework is to think of the many-body dynamics as generating noise, which can be measured by the decoherence of a probe qubit.
 Our work centers on the following question: What can the decoherence dynamics of such a probe tell us about the many-body system?
 In particular, we utilize optically addressable probe spins to experimentally characterize both static and dynamical properties of strongly-interacting magnetic dipoles.
 Our experimental platform consists of two types of spin defects in diamond: nitrogen-vacancy (NV) color centers (probe spins) and substitutional nitrogen impurities (many-body system).
 We demonstrate that signatures of the many-body system's dimensionality, dynamics, and disorder are naturally encoded in the functional form of the NV's decoherence profile.
 Leveraging these insights, we directly characterize the two-dimensional nature of a nitrogen delta-doped diamond sample.
 In addition, we explore two distinct facets of the many-body dynamics: First, we address a persistent debate about the microscopic nature of spin dynamics in strongly-interacting dipolar systems.
-Second, we demonstrate direct control over the spectral properties of the many-body system, including its correlation time.
-Our work opens the door to new directions in both quantum sensing and simulation.
+Second, we demonstrate direct control over the correlation time of the many-body system.
+Finally, we demonstrate polarization exchange between NV and P1 centers, opening the door to quantum sensing and simulation using two-dimensional spin-polarized ensembles. \end{sciabstract}